Mahidhara Rammohan Rao

 Mahidhara Rammohana Rao was an Indian writer from Andhra Pradesh.
 His Telugu book Kollayi Gattitenemi?(What if he wears loin cloth only?) written in early 1960s won Andhra Pradesh Sahitya Academy award in 1969.
 The story of the book revolves around Congress lead Indian Independence movement.
 This book is translated into English with the title Swarajyam by Vegunta Mohan Prasad.
 He worked as a Sub-editor for the Andhra Communist Party mouthpiece Visalandhra in 1960s.
 His son Mahidhara Nalini Mohan is also a writer.

 Personal life

 Rammohan Rao was born on 1 November 1909 in Munganda, East Godavari district of Madra Presidency.
-He was born in a highly orthodox brahmin family though this father Surya Narayana was a follower of Brahmo Samaj.
-Surya Narayana named his yeldest son after a famous social reformer Raja Ram Mohan Roy.
+He was born in a highly orthodox brahmin family though this father Mahidhara Surya Narayana was a follower of Brahmo Samaj.
+Surya Narayana named his eldest son after a famous social reformer Raja Ram Mohan Roy.
 He started going to school from the age of 5 years.
 Inspired by revolutionary spirit of his family, at the age of 10 Mahidhara abandoned his studies in 1919 and joined Indian Freedom Struggle.
 Though he quit his formal education, he acquired scholarship of multiple languages including Telugu, Sanskrit, Hindi, Bengali, English, Russian mostly through self study using dictionaries.